psi4/psi4/doc/sphinxman/source/conda.rst

 =========================

-.. warning:: As of v1.2rc1, new (conda build 3; updated compilers) conda packages area available for Linux but not Mac).
+.. warning:: As of v1.2rc1, new (conda build 3; updated compilers) conda packages are available for Linux but not Mac).
    Psi4conda installers are not ready for either platform.

 |PSIfour| is available as a pre-compiled binary for Mac and Linux (and